Alexa will soon switch between languages for multilingual homes

 Sponsored Links

 Alexa will also be outfitted with frustration detection.
 This deep learning feature will help Alexa react appropriately to more casual phrasing.
-She will recognize frustration and will adjust, similar to how a human might.
+She will recognize the frustration and will adjust, similar to how a human might.
+What this means in real terms, isn't quite clear, but anything that eases the interactions is obviously welcome.

 Follow all the latest news from Amazon's 2019 hardware event here!